fergald/explainer-bfcache-ccns/api.md

 or it may be a serious problem.

 [This web.dev article](https://web.dev/speculative-prerendering/) has more information on prerendering.

-### Authorization

-#### Secure cookies

-Best practice for authorization has been, for a long time, to hold a token in an HTTPS-only cookie so that all requests present this token.
-Deleting this cookie deauthenticates the browser and usually corresponds to a logout.
-The same outcome applies when the cookie expires.
-Replacing the cookie with a new value might also correspond to a change in authorization state or it may just be a refresh of the token or other neutral change.

-Conservatively, we can consider any change to be a significant authorization change even if it does not correspond to a logout.

-#### Other cookies

-Other non-auth or non-HTTPS-only cookies may also be significant to a page e.g. representing contents of shopping carts.
-Changes to these may also imply that inactive pages in BFCache or prerendering have outdated/incorrect contents.

-#### `Authorization` header and tokens

-Authorization may also happen via 3rd parties, resulting in tokens that are presented via the `Authorization` header.
-For example, federated sign-in
-(sign-in with Google/Twitter/Facebook/etc)
-provides a token that can then be presented on later RPCs.
-There are sites that use this as their only form of authorization (with no use of cookies).
-Typically they are single-page apps since, without cookies,
-HTTP requests resulting from navigation would be unauthenticated.

-Best practice for tokens like this is to write them to site-private storage, e.g. LocalStorage, SessionStorage, IndexedDB.
-The token is read from storage when attaching to each RPC.
-This ensures that a logout occurring in another tab or in the same tab but in unrelated code will result in fully deauthenticating the user.

-Any use of the `Authorization` header in RPCs made by the page's JS execution context indicates that the page is now potentially displaying information that could only be acquired with authorization.

 ## Problem we are solving